allenyin/allen_wireless/README.md

 4. The options available in the signal-chain selection box are different.

-These differences reflect the differences in the DSP signal-chain implemented in RHD-headstage's deployment firmware, as well as the hardware difference between the `Intan RHD2132` amplifiers and the `Intan RHA2132` amplifiers + ADC combination.
+These differences reflect the differences in the DSP signal-chain implemented in RHD-headstage's <s>deployment</s> AGC-version of firmware, as well as the hardware difference between the `Intan RHD2132` amplifiers and the `Intan RHA2132` amplifiers + ADC combination.
 The signal-chain implemented here includes, in cascading order:

 1. AGC - to amplify the input signal to a fixed power level.
 However, due to implementation differences, the same `AGC target` setting here will yield different resulting signal level from that in RHA-headstage-gtkclient.

 2. Infinite Impulse Response (IIR) digital filters.
 The RHD-headstage firmware implements 4-poles butterworth bandpass filter by cascading two direct-form I biquads.
 The coefficients of tehse filters can be set in specific ways:

-    * The `500-7kHz` option in the `filter` box sets the filter on the four channels selected to pass the frequencies between 500Hz and 7kHz.
+    * The `250-9kHz` option in the `filter` box sets the filter on the four channels selected to pass the frequencies between 250Hz and 7kHz.
 This is the default option.
 Note the slightly different frequency range here from RHAgtkclient.
     * The `osc` option in the `filter` box sets the filter on the four channels such that the filter outputs oscillate at roughly 919Hz, with amplitude depending on the signal power prior to selecting this option.
 The oscillation is only displayed when the `8 y2(n-1)/final output` option is selected in the `signal chain` box.

         The oscillation frequency is different due to ease of selecting coefficients using the two-stage bandpass filters.